cognitect-labs/aws-api/README.md

    :backoff (fn [n-tries-so-far] ,,)})
 ```

-Don't forget to account for termination by retuning nil after some number of retries.
+Don't forget to account for termination by returning nil after some number of retries.

 You an also use `cognitect.aws.retry/capped-exponential-backoff` to
 generate a function with different values for base, max-backoff, and